Year 3 - Mr P Longthorne

 - Times tables - Your child should spend 5 minutes each day to learn their times tables.
 This will really help with answering the calculations they need to solve.

 - Our spelling test is on Friday.
 New spellings are sent home the previous Friday, so make sure you help your child practice them ready for their test.
+Spellings can also be accessed on the Spelling Shed website, which your children know how to use.

 - Homework will be set every Friday and will be an extension of what the children have been learning about in school.
 Please ensure homework is completed and returned to school by the following Monday.